-Well, believe it or not, a lot of processed sugar, is refined using a process that involves bone char.
+Well, believe it or not, a lot of processed sugar is refined using a process that involves bone char.

-And in this post we’ll break it down so you know exactly how to keep your sweet tooth vegan.
+But if you really want to keep sugar in your life, in this post we’ll break it down so you know exactly how to keep your sweet tooth vegan.

 Table of Contents

 How do I Know if My Sugar is Vegan?

 - Contact the manufacturer to ask how the sugar is processed.

 - Buy sugar that’s labelled ‘vegan’.